Why do we hang Christmas lights?

 "People were still a little wary of electrical lighting because they were afraid of it," Carlucci said.
 "It was dangerous if it wasn't installed properly."

-People were accustomed to the age-old light sources: the sun, the fullest full moon and fire (which they harnessed in various implements, such as candles).
+People were accustomed to the age-old sources of light: the sun, the fullest full moon and fire (which they harnessed in various implements, such as candles).

 "Just imagine people went to bed when the sun went down, and then they rose when the sun rose," Carlucci said.
 "So, their days were much shorter."